Coronavirus in New York

 If you are travelling during the travel ban period and your trip has been cancelled due to the coronavirus travel ban, you must rebook your flight and hotel.
 If you have booked discount passes, shows, or tours, you can contact the provider for their cancellation policy.

-If you’re planning to book a trip to New York during COVID-19 but are unsure if the trip can actually take place, I recommend that you include some securities.
+If you’re planning to book a trip to New York but are unsure if the trip can actually take place, I recommend that you include some securities.
 For example, when purchasing the discount passes Sightseeing Flex and Sightseeing Day Pass, you can add cancellation insurance for a small percentage of the order amount.
 You can then cancel the passes free of charge.
-To avoid public transport you can take a taxi service from and to JFK, Newark, and LGA airport.
-Reserve your transfer to New York in advance, to make sure that your preferred transfer is booked.
-For the most up-to-date information about your flights to and from New York, it is best to contact your airline.

 More information about coronavirus in New York